Review was updated on 17 March 2021

-Already a household name by the time it finally arrived in Australia, Netflix is now a global phenomenon that’s the first word people think of when it comes to online streaming.
+Already a household name by the time it finally arrived in Australia, Netflix is now a global phenomenon.
+In fact, it is the first word people think of when it comes to online streaming.
 So is it as great as its reputation suggests?
-We took Netflix Australia for a spin to find out.
+Or is it all hot air?
+While it might be the biggest name in streaming, we are never convinced on name recognition alone.
+From devices to prices, we took Netflix Australia for a spin to find out if it’s right for you.

 Netflix prides itself on being able to run on just about any platform.
 If it’s got a screen and an internet connection, you can have Netflix.
 At the moment, there’s no definitive list published on the site; yet Netflix’s sign-up page states that you can “Watch anywhere” — which is pretty much true!
 Netflix runs on more than 1,000 different devices and device set-ups.
 In fact, you will be hard pressed to find something on which Netflix can’t play.
 There are exceptions (like the Foxtel Now box) but they’re rare.